-Check out the Dodgers Shop and get suited up for the postseason in official T-shirts, hoodies, caps and more.
+Check out the Dodgers Shop and get suited up for the Fall Classic in official National League champions and World Series T-shirts, hoodies, caps and more.

-Vote for Yasiel Puig (Best Defensive Player) and for a fellow Dodgers supporter for Best Fan Catch in the 2017 Esurance MLB Awards, baseball's ultimate honors.
+Vote for Yasiel Puig (Personality of the Year, Best Player-Fan Interaction) and for a fellow Dodgers supporter for Best Fan Catch in the 2017 Esurance MLB Awards, baseball's ultimate honors.

 Who do the Dodgers have in the pipeline?
 Get scouting reports, video, stats, projected ETAs and more for LA's Top 30 Prospects on MLBPipeline.com's Prospect Watch.

-Here is everything you need to know about the Dodgers, who are heading to the postseason for the fifth straight season.
+Here is everything you need to know about the Dodgers, who are searching for their first World Series title since 1988.